SVI-Capstone/svi_capstone/README.md

 ## Project Steps
 ### Acquire

-SVI data was acquired from the CDC's website.
-COVID data for San Antonio and Dallas was downloaded from the cities respective COVID data web portals.
-In order to merge the data programatic solutions were developed to translate federal FIPS codes in to discernable local Zip codes.
-HUD crosswalk provided a guide to transform the data, however, HUD info is complicated as there are many census tracts that may be in one zip code, or they may overlap into multiple other Zip code areas.
+We acquired SVI data from the CDC's website amd downloaded COVID data for San Antonio and Dallas from the cities respective COVID data web portals.
+In order to merge the data we developed programatic solutions to translate federal FIPS codes in to discernable local Zip codes.
+The HUD crosswalk provided a guide to transform the data, however, HUD info is complicated as there are many census tracts that may be in one zip code, or they may overlap into multiple other Zip code areas.
 In order to progratically solve this probelm we found the Zip code that accounted for the highest percentage of addresses within the tract and assigned that as the sole Zip code for the tract.
 This allowed us to merge the tables by matching to tract then Zip code linking all of the data together in a signle dataframe for prepare.
+The ratio of addresses for the census tract was then used to calculate a cases per 100K measure for each tract.

 ### Prepare